Part 3 in a Series

 About the Author

-Joan Stewart Smith, who ranks genealogy among her favorite hobbies, is a married mom of a son who will soon be starting college.
-As a highly creative talent, she heads Stewart Communications, an independent consultancy specializing in PR, marketing communications, social media, and writing.
+Joan Stewart Smith, who ranks genealogy among her favorite pursuits, is a married mom of a son who will soon be starting college.
+As a highly creative talent, she heads Stewart Communications, an independent consultancy specializing in PR, marketing & communications, social media, and writing.
 During her career, she has promoted products and services for clients ranging from fast-growing startups to established Fortune 100 companies, as well as PR and advertising agencies.
 Previously, she was a vice president at a leading high tech PR agency in Los Angeles.
 Joan holds a B.A. in English and Journalism from San Jose State University and studied in the UCLA Department of Information Studies.
-Follow Joan on Twitter.
+Follow Joan @jstewartsmith on Twitter.